ennukee/priestism_bot/README.md

 # Priestism Bot

+## IMPORTANT!

+**This project has been discontinued in favor of the rewritten version: enragedrobo**.
+You can see that project by clicking [HERE](https://github.com/enragednuke/enragedrobo).
+It is leaps and bounds more superior in every regard than the code developed here.

 A bot designed solely for the purpose of my own Discord server.
 If you wish to use this, there will be a **lot** of things you'll need to modify.

 The first versions of this bot (up to 0.3.X or so) was created within a few days of learning Python.
 Anything prior to a public version (1.0.0) will be amateur-style coding that I write while learning conventions and efficiency maximization.
 There may (*will*) be inefficient code here, but as I learn the language more, I plan to fix the inefficiencies and further improve my code in the future.
 Some of the basic stuff you must do are as following: